 - For the thickest, most perfectly round pancakes, use silver dollar pancake molds.
-Pour batter into your molds or use about 2 tablespoons of batter to make freeform circles in the pan and cook over medium heat until little air pockets form.
+Pour batter into your molds or use about 2 tablespoons of batter to make freeform circles in the pan and cook over medium heat.

-- Keep them warm in the oven on "keep warm setting" (or 175°F) until ready to serve with maple syrup.
+- Repeat steps 5 and 6 until the pancake batter is used up, adding butter before each batch to keep your griddle greased.
+Keep them warm in the oven on "keep warm setting" (or 175°F) until ready to serve with maple syrup.
 Try serving them with these Soft Scrambled Eggs!

 - You can easily make this recipe vegan by using a flax egg and nondairy milk in the batter and frying the pancakes in non-dairy butter.

 - You can use cooking spray instead of butter for a lighter version, but these pancakes taste really good with a little crisp on the outside.
 Please note, you may have to leave them on your pan or griddle a bit longer to get them golden-brown if you’re using the spray.

 - If you’re like me and love starting your day with pancakes, you’re gonna need to check out the collection of my best pancake recipes!